withdave/SEATT/simple-event-attendance/readme.txt

 5. screenshot-5.png shows a post with the signup form after registering, this has a start and finish time from v1.2

 == Changelog ==

+= 1.3.1 =
+Numerous changes to code to tidy and improve security, including:
+* Incorporated additional validation and sanitisation after feedback from Ipstenu.
+* Added code to check that users can only edit reservations for events that are open and exist (previously they could remove themselves by crafting a custom form).
+This was also added to the admin panel.
+* Fixed several errors possible when adding/removing registrations.
+* Added javascript to date fields to allow user to repopulate defaults.
+* Changed form actions on edit pages to strip any previous $_GET requests.
+* Added error messages on user side to inform why their registration may have failed.
+* Removed direct URI from user forms, now works better with HTTPS.

 = 1.3.0 =
 Updated all SQL queries to use wpdb->prepare for additional security, and updated security as per feedback from J.D.
 Grimes and Ipstensu to remove a SQL injection risk.
 Also fixed a template issue when the register form is shown in new wordpress templates, and tested compatibility with 4.3.1.
 Fixed an issue where character encoding would display comments incorrectly on the user-side.
 Apologies for the delay in updating this plugin.